Kcrespo15/Refactor-SEO/README.md

 # Refactor-SEO
-Took and existing website and add HTML semnatics,
+Took an existing website and added HTML semantics,consolidated CSS code, and fixed search engine optimization link.
+Added alt tags to make sense more accessible for screen readers.